C&A Logo

 C&A Logo 1958

 The gray ellipse has been recolored purple.
-Instead of semi-ovals, red-white stripes appeared in the form of strokes on the frame.
-The developers removed the company’s motto, so the name of the founders of the clothing store chain was again placed under the inscription “C&A.”
+Instead of semi-ovals, red-white stripes appear in strokes on the frame.
+The developers removed the company’s motto, so the clothing store chain’s founders’ names are again placed under the inscription “C&A.”

 1984 – 1998